particle-iot/docs/src/assets/images/shields/shield-shield/shield-shield.md

 **Usage:**

-Link to the Shield Shield Library and example connections for I2C, SPI, ADC, and neopixel.
+Link to the Shield Shield Library and example connections for I2C, SPI, ADC, and Neopixel.